-6. All goods exported from Malaysia are zero-rated that is GST charged at 0%.
+- 6. All goods exported from Malaysia are zero-rated that is GST charged at 0%. - 7.
 This means that an exporter does not collect GST on his exports but he is able to claim GST incurred in his acquisitions as his input tax if he is a taxable person.
-The exporter may recover the GST incurred by crediting the amount allowable against his output tax chargeable on his taxable supplies.

-7. An exporter can zero rate his supply of goods at the time when the goods are exported.
+The exporter may recover the GST incurred by crediting the amount allowable against his output tax chargeable on his taxable supplies. - 8.
+The exporter must possess valid documents to prove that the goods have been exported.
+Please refer to paragraph (8) on Frequently Asked Questions. - 9.
+To be eligible for input tax claim relating to goods that are exported, a registered person (exporter) must ensure that:- - (a) prescribed customs form for export (K2 / K8) must have an endorsement on Remarks column in Sistem Maklumat Kastam (SMK) "A claim for input tax under the GST Act 2014 will be made"; and - (b) Customs Official Receipt. - 10.
+An exporter can zero rate his supply of goods at the time when the goods are exported.
 Goods are considered to be exported when:--

-- they have been cleared by the proper officer of customs at the last customs station on their route out of Malaysia; - (b) they have been loaded on to a vessel or an aircraft which is about to depart from a port or place in Malaysia; or - (c) they have been cleared by the proper officer of customs at an inland clearance depot or station on their route out of Malaysia through a customs port or airport.
+- (a) they have been cleared by the proper officer of customs at the last customs station on their route out of Malaysia; - (b) they have been loaded on to a vessel or an aircraft which is about to depart from a port or place in Malaysia; or - (c) they have been cleared by the proper officer of customs at an inland clearance depot or station on their route out of Malaysia through a customs port or airport. - 11.
+Generally all exported services are zero-rated provided the conditions as specified under the Goods and Services Tax (Zero Rate Supplies) Order 2014 are complied with.
+These services are also generally referred to as international services.
+Example of such services are services rendered:- - (a) under a contract with a person who belongs in a country other than Malaysia; and - (b) which directly benefit a person who belongs in a country other than Malaysia and who is outside Malaysia at the time the services are performed;